-For this reason the insurance company insuring the homeowner who’s tree fell will generally not be responsible for paying for these damages.
-The damages will be paid through the homeowners insurance policy for the property who sustained the damage regardless of who’s tree it was before it fell.
+For this reason, the insurance company insuring the homeowner whose tree fell will generally not be responsible for paying for these damages.
+The damages will be paid through the homeowner's insurance policy for the property that sustained the damage regardless of who’s tree it was before it fell.
 That said, while insurance companies are generally not responsible for these damages caused by their insured’s tree falling onto the neighbor’s property (unless the property owner knew or should have known that the tree was unstable), some companies have been willing to cover these damages and removal costs, at least in part.
-When hurricane Sandy occurred, many insurance companies cooperated in resolving these property claims without becoming overly concerned with who’s tree it was.
-Therefore, It’s important to make these claims to your insurance company on a timely basis and make sure that your neighbor starts a claim process as well .
+When Hurricane Sandy occurred, many insurance companies cooperated in resolving these property claims without becoming overly concerned with who’s tree it was.
+Therefore, It’s important to make these claims to your insurance company on a timely basis and make sure that your neighbor starts a claim process as well.

 If you have any questions or require our assistance, feel free to contact us.
 We’re here to help.

 Richard Apat is the head of VMM’s Personal Injury Practice and Real Estate Litigation Subpractice.
 He can be reached at email@example.com and 516.437.4385 x152.